Rahul-Chauhan-2212/Docker/README.md

 1)Application(Code+environment) --->Fixed(Stored in Image)</br>
 2)Temprory App Data(i.e. entered user data) ---> Variable(Stored in Containers)</br>
-3)Permanent App Data(i.e. User Accounts) ---> Must not be lost when containers restarts(Stored in Volumes)
+3)Permanent App Data(i.e. User Accounts) ---> Must not be lost when containers restarts(Stored in Volumes)</br>

+Project: data-volumes-starting-setup
+This app creates file with title name and content of file will be feedback docker build

+#### Volumes

+Volumes are folders on your local machine which are mounted into containers.

 </i>